UroojNaaz/Java_navttc_sessions/README.md

    - Working with ArrayLists
    - Common methods and operations

-7. **Session 7: Classes and Objects**
+7. **Session 7: Methods**
-   - Defining classes and objects
-   - Constructors and methods
-   - Object-oriented principles (encapsulation, inheritance, polymorphism)

-8. **Session 8: Methods**
    - Defining and calling methods
    - Method overloading and overriding
    - Return types and parameter passing

+8. **Session 8: Classes and Objects**
+   - Defining classes and objects
+   - Constructors and methods
+   - Object-oriented principles
+   - Recursion

 ## Prerequisites